meken/cloud-hackathons/hacks/adk-intro/solutions.md

 > [!NOTE]
 > If you are a gHacks participant, this is the answer guide.
 Don't cheat yourself by looking at this guide during the hack!

+> [!IMPORTANT]
+> As of June 2024 *Cloud Source Repositories* is [end of sale](https://cloud.google.com/source-repositories/docs/release-notes#June_17_2024).
+However, any organization that has created at least one CSR repository in the past, will still have access to existing repositories and will be able to create new ones.
+If you're running this in a Qwiklabs environment you're good to go, but if you're running this in **your** own environment, please verify that you have access to *Cloud Source Repositories* in your organization.

 ## Coach's Guides

 ## Challenges